trifonnt/book--restful-java-jax-rs_2_0/README.md

 RESTful Java with JAX-RS 2.0 Workbook
 =========================
-The examples in this directory are a compliment to the O'Reilly ['RESTful Java with JAX-RS 2.0, 2nd Edition'](http://shop.oreilly.com/product/0636920028925.do) book.
+The examples in this directory are a compliment to the O'Reilly [`RESTful Java with JAX-RS 2.0, 2nd Edition`](http://shop.oreilly.com/product/0636920028925.do) book.
 This book has a detailed explanation of REST and JAX-RS.
 The appendix of the book also walks through all the example code provided within this directory.